ktaranov/sqlserver-kit/SQL Server Name Convention and T-SQL Programming Style.md

 Recommendations from Microsoft: [Stored procedure Best practice][11]

- - All stored procedures and functions should use `ALTER` statement and start with the object presence check (see example below) for saving GRANTs on your object.
+ - All stored procedures and functions should use `ALTER` statement and start with the object presence check (see example below) for saving `GRANTs` on your object.
+   Also if you use Query Store and plan forcing and `DROP` and then `CREATE` new object you loosing plan forcing, more details [here](https://www.scarydba.com/2020/03/02/query-store-plan-forcing-and-drop-create/).
    For SQL Server 2016 and higher you can use new `CREATE OR ALTER` statement.
  - `ALTER` statement should be preceded by 2 line breaks
  - Parameters name should be in **camelCase**